-Each Safety Team shall develop, implement, and maintain a SEOCRP using the process below, as explained in FEMA's Guide to Developing High-Quality School Emergency Operations Plans (2013). at: www.rems.ed.gov/docs/REMS K-12 Guide 508.pdf:
+Each Safety Team shall develop, implement, and maintain a SEOCRP using the process below, as explained in FEMA's Guide for Developing High-Quality School Emergency Operations Plans (2013), at: www.rems.ed.gov/docs/REMS K-12 Guide 508.pdf:

-- 1. Develop a schedule and invite the participation of first responders. - 2.
-Identify threats and hazards, assess risks, and prioritize threats and hazards. - 3.
-Determine goals and objectives. - 4.
-Develop, review, evaluate, and maintain the SEOCRP. - 5.
+- 1. Develop a schedule and invite the participation of first responders. - 1.
+Identify threats and hazards, assess risks, and prioritize threats and hazards. - 2.
+Determine goals and objectives. - 3.
+Develop, review, evaluate, and maintain the SEOCRP. - 4.
 Share the SEOCRP with stakeholders and train them.
 This includes, without limitation, having the SEOCRP accessible in a digital format.